getampt/docs/building-blocks/static-assets.md

 ---
 title: Static Assets
-description: Ampt provides an integrated way of serving static files through a global CDN.
+description: Integrated way of serving static files through a global CDN.
 ---

 Ampt allows you to serve files from your application URL.
 This is useful for serving static assets such as images, CSS, and JavaScript, allowing you to host front-end apps and websites.
 By convention, static assets must be stored in the `static` directory at the root of your application.